Radicle Personhood™

 Including an insightful look at the significance of the famous “Persons Case”, what it meant for women in 1929 and what it means for all persons today.

-We will discuss how employment and human rights law works for women, all persons really, at work, the progress that has been made, and what is yet to be done.
+We will discuss how employment and human rights law works for women, all persons, at work, the progress that has been made, and what is yet to be done.

 the great hall, 227 Bloor St. e